mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 Dark actions create [false openness](list-of-terms.md#false-openness).
 [Open actions](list-of-terms.md#open-actions) are highly preferred.

+### DDIL

+Denied, Disrupted, Intermittent, and Limited.
+An acronym used to describe situations where internet or network connectivity is degraded, unreliable, unpredictable or entirely unavailable.

 ### DE

 Deployment Engineering function at Mattermost responsible for accelerating seats deployed at $50K+ accounts, focusing on single customer pain points & needs by working directly with customers in partnership with post-sales and revenue retention teams, and providing expertise on how to run and deploy Mattermost and the platform as a whole.